mariellefoster/plots_and_projects/README.md

 ## Privacy law app
 - let's you know about the privacy laws of the country you are entering
 - gives you tips and warnings, recommendations, etc

+## Logical fallacy debate app
+- reminds you what different logical fallacies are
+- gives advice about how to counter them